-Your website is your vehicle to achieving your marketing objectives.
+Your website is your ride to achieving your marketing objectives.

-You wouldn’t buy a car and expect it to run forever without regular servicing.
+You wouldn’t buy a car and expect it to run forever, especially without regular servicing.

-You need to have the oil changed, the tyres checked and wash it every now and again to keep it looking nice - your website is exactly the same.
+You need to have the oil changed, the tyres checked, the bonnet clean and shining - your website is exactly the same.

 This is where regular maintenance comes in.
 It keeps your website on the journey to achieving success (providing you add the fuel!).

 A website that hasn’t received the right TLC can leave you with a mountain of issues

 The longer you leave it, the worse it will be on your website, and ultimately your marketing results.

 Poor performance on the backend of your website can leave your internal team feeling frustrated and ineffective at their job.

 Whether it’s user experience or security that you feel needs your attention, without regular maintenance you’re likely to be driving down a road leading to nowhere.

 See website maintenance as your boring yet reliable car or as your unsung marketing hero that has saved the day before you even knew it needed saving.
 You’ll still need buy-in from your decision-maker whether that’s your CEO, board or Head of Marketing.

 We can take the pain out of creating a flawless business case for why website maintenance needs approval.

 Fasten your seatbelts and join us in this series to find out where maintaining your website can take you.
 Starting with how website maintenance can help your customer or visitor’s experience: